This edition covers attendance gaps, belonging, SEL, and safer AI choices

 Why this matters for K-12 schools: Districts are under pressure to make AI decisions now.
 This coverage gives leaders a practical frame: start with student outcomes, transparency, and human relationships, then decide where AI actually helps.

-Sign up for our free demo in just 30 seconds.
+Sign up for a free demo in just 30 seconds.